-What is Positioning Strategy?
+What is Positioning Strategy in Channel Sales?

 Positioning Strategy is how you make your company, product, or service stand out from others in the market.
 It helps partners understand your unique value and tell customers why you're the best choice.
 This strategy is key in partner ecosystems for clear messaging and gaining a competitive edge.